List of world number one snooker players: History

 For the 2010–11 snooker season, the world rankings were changed to be updated after each tournament carrying ranking points.
 This was altered from the 2014–15 snooker season, where ranking points were based entirely on the prize money won from qualifying events.
 Since the introduction of the new system, Higgins, Neil Robertson, Williams, Mark Selby, Judd Trump, Ding Junhui, and O'Sullivan have all attained the number one rank.
-Selby has also seven seasons ranked in first place, putting him in joint second place overall with Reardon, Davis and O'Sullivan (seven times each) and behind Hendry (nine times).
+Selby has also seven seasons ranked in first place, putting him in joint third place overall with Reardon and Davis, O'Sullivan is in second with (eight times) and behind Hendry (nine times).

 List of players

 Hendry holds the record for most seasons at number one under the traditional system, with nine seasons (1990/1991–1997/1998 and again in 2006–07).
 His first spell of eight consecutive seasons in this position is also a record.
 Under the rolling ranking format, Mark Selby holds both the total and consecutive records.